Ory999/MLOps-Exam-Assignment/README.md

 | Ridge | 0.1123 | 0.1443 | -11.34 | 87% |
 | XGBoost | 0.2473 | 0.2614 | -39.48 | 40% |

 The **Naive model wins**.
-With only ~10 training quarters per sector after lagging, XGBoost cannot generalise — it overfits the 2019–2022 growth phase and fails to extrapolate the 2022–2023 decline.
+With only ~10 training quarters per sector after lagging, XGBoost cannot generalise, it overfits the 2019–2022 growth phase and fails to extrapolate the 2022–2023 decline.
 Negative R² is expected at this data volume; the pipeline is designed to improve automatically as DST publishes new DEMO14 data each year.
+Thus the reliability of XGBoost is currently not good, but as time goes on more data is added to the database, which in fututre scenarioes will give XGBoost a better datafoundation to train on.
+Another important note is currently data from 2019-2022 is the train basis, which was the period with Covid-19 locdowns, which heavily effected some areas of work.

 ---